Kyle Guy departs Noblesville Boom after contract buyout

 The Noblesville Boom will be without their top player for the remainder of the season.

-Kyle Guy has reached an agreement with the Boom on a contract buyout and is no longer with the team.
-He is expected to continue his career overseas.
+Kyle Guy has reached an agreement with the Boom on a contract buyout, allowing for him to sign with a club overseas.
+He plans to continue playing in China, per league sources.

 In a corresponding move, the Boom brought back forward Ray Spalding, who had been waived on Tuesday.